-Schools have a lot of regulations to follow.
-From testing and curriculum to record keeping and reports.
+Section 504 schools have a lot of regulations to follow.
 In recent years, school website accessibility has started to be mandated state by state.
 This is an easy thing to check off your school’s to-do list if you have the right information and resources.

 Listed below are steps to make your school’s website more ADA compliant.
 It’s important to keep in mind, if everyone can access all the information schools are providing, you are creating digital equity and fostering an environment for all families to engage—and you are keeping compliant with Section 504 in schools.

 What is website accessibility?